 The Red Seal Trade Certification program was created in 1952 (then known as the Interprovincial Standards Red Seal program) and applies to 55 different trades in Canada, including electricians.
 It’s interesting that of all the trades in the Red Seal program, chefs seem to be the best known among the public.
 Together with chefs and electricians who have passed their Red Seal exam are: automotive painters, bricklayers, motorcycle mechanics, machinists and landscape horticulturalists, to name just a few.

 The former name of the Red Seal program perhaps gave a better indication that the program ensures those certified meet the national trade standards and are qualified to work in any province (or territory).
 As a partnership between provinces (and territories) and the federal government, the Red Seal endorsement earned by tradespeople after completing their Red Seal exam is applied to their provincial (or territory) trade certificate.

-There are actually two categories of electricians in the Red Seal Trade Certification program: a construction electrician and an industrial electrician.
+There are actually two categories of electricians in the Red Seal Trade Certification program: Red Seal construction electrician and Red Seal industrial electrician.
 Any electrician that wants to write the Red Seal exam(s) can have Red Seal certification in either category or both, if they choose.
 According to their website,

 “… plan, assemble, install, alter, repair, inspect, verify, commission, operate and maintain electrical systems.
 Electrical systems provide heating, lighting, power, security, communication and control in residential, commercial, institutional, industrial and entertainment environments.”